-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.
+- 6. Non-need outside grants - 7.
+Non-need student loans 8.
+Non-need parent loans - 9 Non-need work - Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a

 Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender used to pay for up to the annual cost of education, less any financial aid received.